-173 - CREATIVE WRITING | 0.5 credit (DT)
+173 - CREATIVE WRITING | 0.5 credit

 This course is designed for juniors and seniors who enjoy writing as a form of art and personal expression.
 In this course, students will explore the elements of numerous literary genres (short fiction, poetry, drama, film) and the power of both print and multimedia formats.
-To develop original writing pieces, students will engage in writing work-shops, literary element development lessons, writing/author studies, and peer reviews and conferences.
+To develop original writing pieces, students will engage in writing work- shops, literary element development lessons, writing/author studies, and peer reviews and conferences.
 To show evidence of writing development throughout the course, students will be required to engage in writing community activities that require sharing one's work and in publishing one's writing beyond the classroom setting.
-PREREQUISITE: Junior/Senior Course or Department Approval.